Camargo Corrêa Desenvolvimento Imobiliário

 CCDI (or Camargo Correa Desenvolvimento Imobiliario) is a Brazilian homebuilding and commercial real estate development company.
-It is part of the Mover Participações group (formerly known as Camargo Corrêa), one of the largest economic conglomerates in Brazil.
+It is part of the Mover Participações group (formerly known as Camargo Corrêa), a conglomerate of infrastructure sector companies in Brazil.

 The firm went public in 01/31/07 and was traded at the Bovespa's Novo Mercado under the ticker symbol CCIM3 in 2012 the company was delisted.
 It has many Brazilian competitors such as PDG, Cyrela Brazil Realty, MRV Engenharia, Even, Rossi Residencial, Brookfield Incorporações, EZ Tec and many others.